 Decide between commercial or open-source tool:

-Do not feel overwhelmed and select a right tool as per your budget, project transparency, project feasibility and training costs.
+Do not feel overwhelmed and select the right tool as per your budget, project transparency, project feasibility and training costs.

 Proof of concept (POC):

-POC helps with understanding feasibility of Service Virtualization implementation.
+POC helps with understanding the feasibility of Service Virtualization implementation.

 Popular Service Virtualization Use Cases